-In today's article, I'm sharing the details behind pre-workout, whether or not it breaks your fast and if you should be using it!
+In today's article, I'm sharing the details behind pre-workout, whether or not it breaks your fast and if you should be using it with Intermittent Fasting!

-But if you DO need a little boost in the morning while your body is getting used to this energy level transition, here are two natural means of caffeine that I suggest that WON'T break your fast!
+But if you DO need a little boost in the morning while your body is getting used to this energy level transition, here are two natural means of caffeine that WON'T break your fast!

 This is nature's pre-workout: all the caffeine and antioxidants without any of the nasty natural flavors and additives!
-You can even have your coffee black or as Keto Coffee if you need something satiating as well - get the recipe HERE.
+You can even have your coffee black or as Keto Coffee if you need something satiating as wel.

 Tea is typically lower in caffeine, so if you are sensitive to caffeine or you don't like coffee, then tea is a great route for you.
 Just remember to not sweeten it!
-Sweetener will break your fast (check out my article on Monk Fruit HERE).
+Sweetener will break your fast (check out my article on Monk Fruit sweetener HERE).
 Instead, you can convert your tea into a Keto Tea as well!
-Check out my Instagram story highlights on how to do this HERE.